 Relief from chronic back pain could be achieved by soaking in a soothing bath.
 A form of treatment called balneotherapy has proven to provide relief from chronic back pain and other ailments like rheumatoid arthritis.
 This technique relies on the natural earth and its hot water filled with sulfur and magnesium to activate the immune system.
 This provides relief for not only back pain but it also helps prevent illnesses.

 Like the Alexander technique, researchers in Europe studied balneotherapy in Turkey, where there are spas filled with natural hot springs.
 They looked into the effectiveness of using sulfurous mineral water to treat chronic pain.
 According to the research, nearly all of the researchers had the same positive results of using balneotherapy to treat back pain.
 The results were much better for patients who soaked in sulfurous mineral water when compared to patients who soaked in tap water.

 Chiropractors to the rescue

-If you want to avoid surgery and medications, go visit a chiropractor because chiropractic care might be the answer to your low-back pain.
+If you want to avoid surgery and medications, go visit Juneau's most preferred chiropractor for back pain or a chiropractor near your area because chiropractic care might be the answer to your low-back pain.
 This type of natural treatment has proven so successful that health insurance often covers it.

 Chiropractors move the spine to bring the joints back into natural alignment.
 They manipulate the vertebrae through manual techniques that have been proven successful in several clinical trials.
 When chiropractic care is paired with exercise, especially something like Bikram Yoga, back pain relief comes quicker than it does with chiropractic care alone.